Glenn Thrush

 Glenn Thrush (born April 6, 1967) is an American journalist, pundit, and author.
 He is a reporter for The New York Times covering the Department of Justice and was formerly a White House correspondent.
 He is also a contributor for MSNBC, and was previously chief political correspondent at Politico and a senior staff writer for Politico Magazine.

-In November 2017, The New York Times announced that the newspaper was suspending Thrush while the paper investigated allegations of sexually inappropriate behavior reported in Vox.
-As a result of the investigation, The New York Times suspended Thrush until January 2018, after which he was allowed to return to work in a different position than his prior White House beat.
+In late 2017, The New York Times suspended Thrush while the paper investigated allegations of sexually inappropriate behavior reported in Vox.
+Thrush was allowed to return several months later in a different position from his prior White House beat.

 Early life and education

 Thrush grew up in Sheepshead Bay, in the borough of Brooklyn, New York, and attended Sheepshead Bay High School, from which he graduated in 1984.
 His parents owned a Carvel Ice Cream store in Brighton Beach, Brooklyn.
 Thrush graduated from Brooklyn College, where he majored in political science and Greek classics.
 Thrush identifies as a secular Jew.